Devcab2/snake-client/README.md

 - Control + C is the only way to terminate the game, it will need to be refreshed after each attempt.

-- keys: 1, 2, 3 will print out predermined messages during the game.
+- keys: 1, 2, 3 will print out predetermined messages during the game.

 ## Note to Reader